 The variant follows a recessive mode of inheritance, meaning that only horses with two copies of the variant are affected.
 Based on population screening, it is estimated that one in a hundred Tennessee Walking Horses are homozygous for this variant and thus likely night blind.
 Genetic testing for this variant can help to identify these horses.
 Horses homozygous for this variant should be evaluated by a veterinary ophthalmologist to confirm diagnosis and discuss management strategies.
 Testing can now be performed to also identify horses with the variant and avoid matings between carriers, which could produce affected foals.

-The scientific study describing the identification of the genetic variant for CSNB in the Tennessee Walking Horse is now available as an advance online publication (see References).
+The scientific study describing the identification of the genetic variant for CSNB in the Tennessee Walking Horse is available here.
 Additionally, the research team is actively investigating additional affected horses to confirm the role of this variant in CSNB in the Tennessee Walking Horse and potentially other breeds.
-If you are interested in participating in these studies, please e-mail our research team at firstname.lastname@example.org.
+If you are interested in participating in these studies, please e-mail our research team at email@example.com.
 As these studies progress, additional information will be available here.